Daniela Picó: Senior

 In 2024, she switched to competing as individual, becoming a part of the national team.
 In June she was 7th overall at the Spanish Championships in Avilés.

 In March 2025, she took part in the Marbella Grand Prix being 18th in the All-Around.
 At the first stage of the Liga Iberdrola she took 5th place overall and won gold with clubs and hoop.
 She then participated in the World Cup in Sofia, being 9th in the All-Around, 8th with hoop, 33rd with ball, 15th with clubs and 4th with ribbon.
 In early May she was 14th in the All-Around, 11th with hoop, 18th with ball, 12th with clubs and 16th with ribbon in Portimão.
 It was then revealed that she had been selected to compete at the European Championships in Tallinn, being 18th in the All-Around, 13th with hoop, 30th with clubs and 37th with ribbon.
 In June she won bronze with clubs and with ribbon at the Liga Iberdrola's final, helping Calpe taking 6th place.
-On 5 July she won silver at national behind Alba Bautista and in front of Lucía González.
+On July 5, she won silver medal in all-around at Spanish national championship behind Alba Bautista and in front of Lucía González.

+In 2026, Daniela started the season competing at the Marbella Grand Prix in March.
+She took 12th place in the all-around.
+She was 7th in hoop and 9th in clubs final.
+Later in March, she took 26th place in the all-around at the Sofia World Cup.
+In April, she competed at the Baku World Cup and ended in 27th place in the all-around.
+At World Challenge Cup Portimão she took 10th place in all-around.
+She qualified to three apparatus finals, ending on 4th place with hoop and ribbon, and on 8th with clubs.
+Later in May, she represented Spain at the 2026 European Championships in Varna, and she finished in 17th place in the all-around final.
+She took 4th place in the team competition alongside Alba Bautista and the senior group.
+In June, she became the 2026 Spanish national all-around champion in front of Alba Bautista and Lucía González.

+In August, she was selected to represent Spain at the 2026 World Championships in Frankfurt, Germany, alongside Alba Bautista and senior group.
+In her World Championships debut, she ended on 19th place in all-around qualifications and missed the all-around final by 0.45 point.
+Afterwards, she was selected to represent Spain alongside Alba Bautista at the 2026 Mediterranean Games in Taranto, Italy, and won silver medal in all-around behind Hatice Gokce Emir.